Easy Lemon Pound Cake

 - Some people swear by a no-stick baking spray that contains flour, but I think the safest way to ensure that your pound cake will release from the pan is to very generously grease and flour the pan.
 Once my pound cakes cooled for 10 minutes, I ran a butter knife around the edges and then keeping one hand over the top of the cake, I turned the pan over and let the cake gently fall out into my hand.
 My pound cake came out of the pan without a problem.

 Don’t feel like you have to stop at Easter, though.
 How lucky would the mamas in your life feel if you presented them with a lovely lemon pound cake for Mother’s Day?
 You could even skip the lemon glaze and deck this cake out in red, white, and blue — with whipped cream and fresh berries — for Memorial Day or the Fourth of July.
-And lemon pound cake is definitely a hit at any cookout or pool party or BBQ all summer long!
+And it is definitely a hit at any cookout or pool party or BBQ all summer long!

-If you try this easy lemon pound cake recipe, let me know!
+If you try this easy pound cake recipe, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
 It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 Easy Lemon Pound Cake